 Capital gains on the sale of shares in real estate rich companies

-The new provision states that capital gains arising on the sale of shares in companies which are real estate rich will be taxed in the country where the real estate is located.
-This provision will come into effect as from 1 January 2017.
+The new provision states that capital gains arising on the sale of shares in companies that are real estate rich will be taxed in the country where the real estate is located.
+This provision will come into effect from 1 January 2017.

 Distributions from mutual investment funds

-Distributions from mutual investment funds which have invested mostly in immovable property will be considered as income from the sale of immovable property and thus be taxed in the country where the real estate is located.
-This provision will come into effect as from 1 January 2017.
+Distributions from mutual investment funds that have invested mostly in immovable property will be considered as income from the sale of immovable property and thus be taxed in the country where the real estate is located.
+This provision will come into effect from 1 January 2017.

 Exchange of information